Induced CP-violation in the Euler-Heisenberg Lagrangian: Introduction

-On the theoretical side, we have seen in recent years great interest in the study of further nonlinear phenomena involving physics of beyond the standard model of gauge bosons, exploring new possibilities and novel (quantum) behavior of the electromagnetic waves \cite{Ayon-Beato:1998hmi,Bonora:2016otz,Bonora:2017ykb,Preucil:2017,Quevillon:2018mfl,Yamashita:2017,Fan:2017sxk,Karbstein-2021,Horvat:2020ycy}.
-Within this context, one could naturally wish to consider some generalization of these previous studies and consider the implications of parity violating effects into the photon dynamics.
+Interestingly, the experimental verification of the light-by-light scattering is important since it is now serving as a laboratory to investigate physics beyond the standard model scenarios.
+These models predict new particles that couple predominantly to photons, for instance, the search for the axion-like particles \cite{ATLAS:2020hii,Goncalves:2021pdc}.
+On the theoretical side, we have seen in recent years great interest in the study of further nonlinear phenomena involving the physics beyond the standard model of gauge bosons, exploring new possibilities and the novel (quantum) behaviour of the electromagnetic waves \cite{Ayon-Beato:1998hmi,Bonora:2016otz,Bonora:2017ykb,Preucil:2017,Quevillon:2018mfl,Yamashita:2017,Fan:2017sxk,Karbstein-2021,Horvat:2020ycy,Gorghetto:2021luj,Rizzo:2022qan}.
+Our proposal lies within this context, where we wish to consider some generalization of these previous studies and consider the implications of CP-violating effects into the photon dynamics.

-It is well known that parity breaking is a richer scenario to introduce important phenomena, even inducing massive modes, regarding the behavior of the electromagnetic field in three dimensions \cite{Deser:1981wh}.
-For instance, one can cite to the quantum Hall effect as an important physical application where the topological effects of electromagnetism are the framework used to describe this physical phenomena \cite{ezawa}.
-Hence, one should expect that the violation of parity would be as interesting to the nonlinear corrections to the electrodynamics in four-dimensions.

-In the light of considering parity-violating effects, we can draw some considerations: if the vacuum is invariant by C, P, and T transformations, the $\alpha^2$-order \footnote{Where $\alpha = e^2/4\pi$ is the fine-structure constant in natural units. } nonlinear corrections are described in terms of the Lorentz and gauge invariant quantities $\pazocal{F}^{2}$ and $\pazocal{G}^{2}$ to the Maxwell’s Lagrangian [see Eq.\eqref{eq:b11} for definitions].
-However, if we allow CP violation, or simply parity violation, the term $\pazocal{F} \pazocal{G}$ must be also added.
-Hence, our main interest in this paper is to determine the coefficients of the Euler-Heisenberg effective action in the presence of parity violation, in summary determine the $\lambda_i$ coefficients of $\pazocal{L}_{\rm ext.}^{\rm EH}=\lambda_{1}\pazocal{F}^{2}+\lambda_{2}\pazocal{G}^{2}+\lambda_{3}\pazocal{F}\pazocal{G}$.
+As we know, the CP-violating effects in the four photon interactions do not exist in the Standard Model at tree-level.
+However, there are some sources of photon interactions via CP-violation in terms of multi-loop level, arising from the weak interactions (CP-violating phase of the CKM matrix), which are negligibly small \cite{Gorghetto:2021luj,Millo:2008ug}.